trlinkin/trlinkin-noop/README.md

 ## Usage

-This is a statement function that accepts no arguments.
+This is a statement function that accepts zero or one arguments.
 It can be called at any scope.
 Its effects will propagate into child scopes.

 ```puppet